Visit the place that was once considered to be the centre of the world! Read on for how to plan an Athens to Delphi day trip.

 By this point you’re probably getting a bit sweaty and panting from the uphill climb.
-But seeing the well-preserved theatre is worth it.
+But seeing the well-preserved theatre of Delphi is worth it.
 Perched high up on the hill, this is where the musical performances of the Pythian Games (more to come on the games) and other religious festivals took place.
-Apparently this theatre can accommodate approximately 5000 people!
-Of course I couldn’t resist striking a Yoga pose here. #Shameless.
+Of course I couldn’t resist striking a Yoga pose here.

 Honestly, after the theatre I was extremely disinclined to keep walking up the hill.
 I was exhausted (probably all those back bends!) and wasn’t sure if the stadium was worth visiting – turns out that it was (kind of).
 The Olympic Games was not the only sports event in Ancient Greece, turns out that there are a total of 4!
-The stadium hosted the athletic portions of the Pythian Games, which was hosted every 4 years at Delphi, and could accommodate approximately 6000 people.
+The stadium at Delphi dates back to the 4th century B.C. and hosted the athletic portions of the Pythian Games, which was hosted every 4 years at Delphi, and could accommodate approximately 6000 people.

 Delphi is an incredible, unmissable place to visit in Greece.
 I would go as far to say that no trip to Greece is complete without exploring Delphi, and the good news is that while there is a boatload to see, it can easily be seen in a few hours’ time.
 Is it on your list of places to visit in Greece?
 Tell me in the comments section below!